-When it comes to technology such as email, seniors are far too often overlooked because we assume they are rooted in the old ways and not technically savvy.
+When it comes to technology such as email and the use of email marketing, seniors are far too often overlooked because we assume they are rooted in the old ways and not technically savvy.
 Oh, we’ve all heard the horror stories from someone about how they get calls from parents or grandparents daily about how they’ve managed to “mess up the thingies on the PC screen”, but in fact, your parents and grandparents are just as able and just as adaptable as you are – if the technology has relevance for them.

 When it comes to grandparents, I don’t have to tell you that one thing which is extremely relevant are their grandchildren.
 Any technology which offers them an easy way to stay in touch and spoil the kids is going to be popular with a segment of the economy which in many countries is very powerful, active and growing.